GiGurra/heisenberg/README.md

 # Heisenberg
 A scala library for handling dynamic and evolving [key,value] data when you're uncertain about its model, if there is no model, or you just don't care.

-## Heisenberg makes dynamic easier to manage
+## Heisenberg makes dynamic data easier to manage

 Think of your average data<->OO model mapper, but with: